-A specialty pharmaceuticals company based in Montréal, Québec, Knight Therapeutics stands out as a carbon copy of Jonathan Goodman’s first venture, Paladin Labs, listed at $1,50 a share in 1995 and sold to Endo nineteen years later for $151 a share.
+A specialty pharmaceuticals company based in Montréal, Québec, Knight Therapeutics stands out as a carbon copy of Jonathan Goodman’s first venture, Paladin Labs, listed at $1.50 a share in 1995 and sold to Endo nineteen years later for $151 a share.

 It then went on to raise $685 million – the latest round at a richer valuation than today’s stock price – and pocket $179 million in profits through several astute transactions.
 (More on that below.)

-The son of pharmacist turned successful entrepreneur Morris Goodman, Jonathan grew up reading prescriptions and trade press from breakfast to bedtime – and it shows, as the man lives and breathes the pharma business.
+The son of pharmacist turned successful entrepreneur Morris Goodman, Jonathan grew up reading prescriptions and trade press from breakfast to bedtime.
+And it shows, as the man lives and breathes the pharma business.